WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 ![Wallaroo word count example diagram](/images/post/back-pressure/wallaroo1-partial.png) Figure 26: Partial view of a Wallaroo application, with actors

-In our example, there is an actor called a `TCPSink` that is responsible for writing data to a TCP socket to send to one of Wallaroo's data sinks.
+In our example, there is an actor called `TCPSink` that is responsible for writing data to a TCP socket to send to one of Wallaroo's data sinks.
 When that actor experiences an `EWOULDBLOCK` event when sending data, it is the only actor that is aware of the sink's speed problem.
 Pony does not allow global variables.
-We cannot simply use a global variable like we can do (naively!) in C, e.g., `hey_everyone_slow_down = 1`, to cause the rest of Wallaroo to slow down.
+We cannot simply use a global variable like we can (very naively!) in C, e.g., `hey_everyone_slow_down = 1`, to cause the rest of Wallaroo to slow down.